paulgpt12/paulgpt12/README.md

 - 👋 Hi, I’m @paulgpt12
-- 👀 I’m interested in: a lot...however mostly i am interested in learning new stuff;)
-- 🌱 I’m currently learning how to code in python
+- 🌱 I’m currently learning how to code python
 - 📫 How to reach me: via e-mail

 <!---